FTP - General FTP Settings

 General FTP Information

-- Domain name or IP address: Will be used in the Server/Host field.
+- Domain name or IP address: This will be used in the Server/Host/Hostname/Address field.

-- Username: Same as cPanel or the FTP account created.
+- Username: This should match your cPanel or the FTP account you created.

-- Password: The password you set up to go with the cPanel or FTP username.
+- Password: Use the password associated with your cPanel or FTP username

-You can find your FTP settings in your Account Manager or cPanel.
+You can locate your FTP credentials in your Account Manager or cPanel.

 Account Manager